Alexis Olmedo

-Alexis Olmedo Vila (born 2 January 2006) is a Spanish professional footballer who plays as a centre-back or right-back for Segunda Federación team Barcelona Atlètic.
+Alexis Olmedo Vila (born 2 January 2006) is a Spanish professional footballer who plays as a centre-back or right-back for club RC Celta Fortuna.

 Club career

-Born in Manresa, Barcelona, Catalonia, Olmedo signed from Club Gimnàstic de Manresa in 2013.
+Born in Manresa, Barcelona, Catalonia, Olmedo joined FC Barcelona's youth sides from Club Gimnàstic de Manresa in 2013.
 He was first called up to Barcelona Atlètic in the late part of the 2022–23 season amid an injury crisis in defence.
 He was an unused substitute in the subsequent league match against La Nucía on 20 May 2023.

+On 5 August 2026, Olmedo signed a four-year contract with RC Celta de Vigo, being initially assigned to the reserves in Segunda División.

 International career

 A Spanish youth international, Olmedo has represented the Spanish U16 and U17 squads.